AJAYVISWA22/YOUTUBE_DATA_HARVESTING_AND_WAREHOUSING/README.md

 Allows users to add a new channel to the database by entering the channel ID or remove an existing channel by entering the channel name.

 ### Search
-Users can select a channel and view data from the channels, playlists, videos, or comments tables.
+Users can select a channel and view data of the desired channel from the channels, playlists, videos, or comments tables.

 ### Analysis
 Provides analytical insights such as: